RostiMelk/ACF-Tools/README.md

 2. Edit `messages.json` in `src/_locales/[localeCode]`.
 If it does not already exist, create a directory according to the [supported locales](https://developer.chrome.com/webstore/i18n?csw=1#localeTable).
 3. Increase the last version number in `src/manifest.json` on line 4
 4. Create a new pull request.

+### Field code output

+I am always looking for suggestions on how to make the field code output better.
+If you have a suggestion, [submit an issue](https://github.com/RostiMelk/ACF-Tools/issues/new).

 ### Contributors
 <a href="https://github.com/rostimelk/acf-tools/graphs/contributors">